guardian/mobile-apps-article-templates/README.md

 Article templates used within the Guardian’s next-generation iOS and Android applications.
 This repo also contains documentation that describes the components and layouts used across these templates.

 ## Requirements
-* A Mac or Linux PC.
+* A Mac or Linux computer.
 * [brew](http://brew.sh/) as a package manager.
 * [NVM](https://github.com/creationix/nvm).
 * [NodeJS](http://nodejs.org/).
 Install using nvm: `nvm install v6.9.2`.
 Remember to add `nvm use v6.9.2` to your preferred shell startup file.